Chapter 9· Turning Signs (Contents) References blog

 — Freeman (1999b, 147)

 Another aspect of this circularity is the mutually causal relationship between levels in the hierarchy of brain function: ‘a top-down macroscopic state simultaneously influences microscopic particles that bottom-up create and sustain the macroscopic state’ (Freeman (1999b, 145).
 Mental patterns are self-organizing in that they arise from the “grassroots” of neural interactions – but each momentary pattern becomes the formal cause of the lower-level neural interactions, which will in turn become material causes of the next higher-level pattern.
-Like the Rosen diagram described in Chapter 9, this gives us a loop within a loop, the outer loop being the macroscopic interaction of the organism with its exiernal milieu.
+Like the Rosen diagram described in Chapter 9, this gives us a loop within a loop, the outer loop being the macroscopic interaction of the organism with its external milieu.

 In the process of organizing itself into reiterating loops, the microscopic neural activity leaves its mark on the system by subtly altering the physical and chemical connectivity of the neural networks: any connection which has recently been active in the brain is a little easier to reactivate than it was before.
 This, along with the general brain structure which develops as prescribed by the genome, ensures that the brain carries its own history forward, not as inert “data” but as a more or less vague propensity, a palimpsest continually overwritten by current experience.
 (See LeDoux 2002 for microscopic details, and Schacter 1996 for psychological ramifications of this.)
 We humans, of course, have also developed vast external resources (such as you are now using) to supplement, scaffold and anchor our “wetware” memories.